CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

  - Create a  python program  called "amend_pics.py" which is used to manage the images harvested by the "doorcam.py" program i.e. images can be renamed or deleted.
 Whatever name is given to the image, the speech processing part uses it to speak the name of the image whenever it is recognised.
  - Create an Arduino program called "JETSON_NANO_SERIAL_RECEIVE" which deciphers 2 numeric values from UART messages and uses them to control the position of 2 servos

+The 2GB Jetson nano will work, but if are more serious with experimenting with vision AI, you are better off getting a Xavier NX or AGX

 # SETUP